Top Hair Loss Treatments of 2023

 How is hair loss in women treated?
 What medicines or supplements may help?

 Treatment for hair loss depends on its cause.
-Minoxidil is an over-the-counter treatment that's effective for both male and female pattern baldness.
+Mnoxidil is an over-the-counter treatment that's effective for both male and female pattern baldness.

 If an autoimmune disease is the cause of hair loss, treatments might include steroids.
 Nutrient deficiencies can be addressed with specific supplements and hair growth shampoos or topicals might be suggested.